Uncertainty Principles and Non-local Black Holes: UV non-local gravity and GUP

 The corresponding event horizon is thus shifted with respect to that of GR, as

 where $R_\textup{S}\equiv2Gm$ is the Schwarzschild radius.
-Note that the metric (\ref{eq:GUPmetric}) exhibits a feature of dimensional reduction in the sub-Planckian regime, yielding black holes with $(1+1)$-D horizon and thermodynamic characteristics.
-That is, for $m \ll M_P$ the horizon scales as $R_{\rm EH} \sim m^{-1}$ and $T \sim m$, which cures the divergent behaviour of the standard Hawking temperature profile in the limit $m \rightarrow 0$.
+Note that the metric \eqref{eq:GUPmetric} exhibits a feature of dimensional reduction in the sub-Planckian regime, yielding black holes with (1+1)-D horizon and thermodynamic characteristics.
+That is, for $m\ll M_\textup{P}$ the horizon scales as $R_\textup{EH}\sim m^{-1}$ and $T\sim m$, which cures the divergent behaviour of the standard Hawking temperature profile in the limit $m\rightarrow0$.
+Although in other frameworks black holes of this type could be subsequently large for particle-sized masses, this does not imply that particles themselves are black holes in this case.
+Despite the functionally-similar form of the (lower-dimensional) horizon radius and the Compton wavelength, in fact, there is no reason to suggest that the large-mass Schwarzschild behaviour flows smoothly into the Compton relation, due to the different scaling nature of each.
+The interested reader is referred to Ref.\ \cite{carr:sub-planckian} for further reading on this topic, as well as to Ref.\ \cite{carr:rnkerr} for a discussion on the alleged self-completeness of the gravitational interaction.
+Similarly, the nature of the potential \eqref{eq:Phi_GUP} for particle-sized masses was extensively explored in Ref.\ \cite{carr:reconciling}, {including experimental constraints.

 A common feature of UV non-local theories of gravity is the effective `smearing' of point-like sources over a region whose size is defined by the characteristic length scale of the theory.
 Within this region, the effects of non-locality become significant, resulting in a regular rather than singular gravitational field.
 To see this, one can consider a sub-class of UV non-local theories with infinitely many d'Alembert operators \cite{biswas:quadratic} in the weak-field limit.
 For a static point-like source of mass $m$ and energy density $\rho$, the non-local field equations yield the following modification of Poisson's equation \cite{buoninfante:classical} with respect to GR: